 Leavenworth Area School Districts

-The Fort Leavenworth Garrison has a memorandum of agreement to support military connected students with seven local school districts.
+The Fort Leavenworth Garrison has a memorandum of agreement to support military connected students with eight local school districts.
 To find out more about these districts, go to Leavenworth Area Schools.

 Special Needs Information

 Special education services are provided by each school district.
 To ensure timely transfer and appropriate services are provided, please hand-carry a copy of your students Individual Education Program (IEP) as well as a copy of their school records to include test scores, copies of evaluations and any other relevant observations and work samples.

 Gifted Education is not federally mandated.
 Therefore, a student may qualify for Gifted placement in one state but not another.
 In Kansas, gifted falls under special education, requiring that gifted students have an IEP.
 If your child is or was being served in a state other than Kansas, be sure to bring their records and work samples, as well as any test scores.
 Speak to the school psychologist to ensure they are aware that your child is/was in the program at the previous school.
-For more information and criteria, contact the School Liaison Officer, the LCSEC, or the school.
+For more information and criteria, contact the School Liaison Officer or the school.

 Below is a list of currently available special needs programs.